John’s Bio, Beliefs & Family

 John’s Bio (So Far)

-All of his professional accomplishments aside, John is quick to remind folks that his real qualifications are that he’s been married to the same woman for forty years, is the father of two successful adults, and the grandfather of seven children…make that seven well-behaved grandchildren.
+All of his professional accomplishments aside, John is quick to remind folks that his real qualifications are that he’s been married to the same woman, Willie, for forty-five years (as of March 2014), is the father of two successful adults, Eric and Amy, and the grandfather of seven well-mannered grandchildren ranging from 6 to 19.

 John’s Family (Written by John)